abbynicoleyee/abbynicoleyee.github.io/_pages/about.md

 Bio for publicity purposes:

 Abby Nicole Yee is a Filipino autistic and schizotypal writer of science fiction, horror, poetry, and music.
 Her work has appeared in venues such as _Clarkesworld_ and _The Philippines Graphic_.
-Find her website at [abbynicoleyee.github.io/website](https://abbynicoleyee.github.io/website) and social media at [abbynicoleyee.carrd.co](https://abbynicoleyee.carrd.co).
+Find her website at [abbynicoleyee.github.io/website](https://abbynicoleyee.github.io/website).

+Follow, subscribe, and/or support me on my socials: [abbynicoleyee.carrd.co](https://abbynicoleyee.carrd.co).

 Where I've been and where I'm at:
 - Undergraduate creative writing student, University of the Philippines Diliman, 2017-now